vasilvas99/sigmoid-tools/README.md

 ## Scripts

+## Basic usage (with autorun.py)
+There is now a script `autorun.py` that automates most of the configuration, except for the bounds and initial conditions

+1. Go to the `config.toml` and set bounds for d,g, mu (= 1/ tau) and save the file.

+2. Run `python3 autorun.py <path_to_dataset.tsv>`

+3. Done.

 ### Parameter finder

 This script uses non-linear least squares to fit the best values for D and g for tab-separated dataset.